geek-cookbook/geek-cookbook/manuscript/recipes/autopirate/readarr.md

 ---
+title: Run Readarr (Sonarr for books / audiobooks) in Docker
-description: Readarr is "Sonarr/Radarr for eBooks"
+description: Readarr is "Sonarr/Radarr for eBooks and audiobooks, and plays perfectly with the rest of the Autopirate Docker Swarm stack"
 ---

-# Readarr
+# Readarr in Autopirate Docker Swarm stack

 !!! warning
     This is not a complete recipe - it's a component of the [AutoPirate](/recipes/autopirate/) "_uber-recipe_", but has been split into its own page to reduce complexity.